Espresso Crema: Important or Not?

 Espresso Crema refers to the trapped gas bubbles that make a thin layer suspended on the top of a cup of espresso.
 If it is the right color, consistency and thickness, crema is considered a hallmark of high quality espresso.
 It can also be a telltale sign of problems with the espresso.

-Is Crema Important to Espresso?
+Is Crema Important for the Flavor & Enjoyment of Espresso?

 Answering this question depends a lot on who you ask and how they like their espresso.
 It is true that good quality crema enhances the appearance of the espresso.
 When you think of the picture perfect cup, it has good crema on top.
 Since crema is composed of gas bubbles, it plays a great role in aromatics.
 As these bubbles pop and fade they release their rich coffee aroma.
 If you drink your espresso straight, while the bubbles are still on top, then good crema also enhances the feel of the drink on your lips.
 The taste of the crema is usually sharper than that of the espresso itself, so the crema can add an appealing flavor variance to the drink.